 This survey course examines key themes in the intellectual and social history of African American and African diasporic experiences that intersect in the United States and other national contexts in the transatlantic world.
-We will examine the prevailing trends in the social interactions of Black people by engaging in questions about racism, slavery, police brutality, education, cultural identity, gender and sexual politics, economics, politics, Black criminalization and spirituality, in diasporic, and international affairs.
-We will interrogate the racialization of the criminal justice system and focus on how it mirrors the reconstruction period and the convict lease system.
-We will discuss the interventions of leading social activists voices, such as Frederick Douglass, Ida B.Wells, Pauli Murray, Byard Rustin, Fannie Lou Hamer, Ella Baker, the Me Too Movement, Colin Kapernick, Fusion Politics and the Black Lives Matter Movement.
-We will interrogate the voices of those who have promoted multiple dimensional forms of resistance and social change via public consciousness and social activism.
+We will examine the prevailing trends in the social interactions of Black people by engaging in questions about, slavery, racism, police brutality, education, critical race theory, sexual politics, economics, politics, Black criminalization and spirituality, in diasporic, and international affairs.
+We will interrogate the racialization of the criminal justice system and focus on how it mirrors the reconstruction period and the convict We will discuss the interventions of leading social activists voices, such as lease system.
+Frederick Douglass, Ida B. Wells, Pauli Murray, Byard Rustin, Fannie Lou Hamer, Ella Baker, the Me Too Movement, Colin Kapernick, Fusion Politics, The Murders of: Brianna Taylor, Ahmaud Arbery, George Floyd, and the Black Lives Matter Movement.
+We will interrogate the voices of those who have promoted multiple dimensional forms of resistance and social change via public consciousness and social activism as well as the affects of social media on Black life in America.
 The course fulfills the General Education requirements for the humanities (H) and diversity (D).
 It also fulfills the Gordon Rule 6 requirement.
 This means that the major writing assignments will amount to a total of 6,000 words, and that students will receive feedback on their research proposals so that they can improve their writing skills.